British PM Boris Johnson vows action over early release of terrorism offenders

 "It's time to take action to ensure that, irrespective of the law we’re bringing in, people in the current stream to not qualify automatically for early release," he said.

-Johnson's remarks follow a string of terror attacks in the U.K. in recent months.
+Johnson's remarks follow a string of terror attacks in the United Kingdom in recent months.

-One man in his forties was initially considered to be in a life-threatening condition but is no longer considered to be, Metropolitan Police Deputy Assistant Commissioner Lucy D'Orsi said on Sunday.
-A woman in her fifties was injured but has been discharged from hospital.
+One man in his forties was initially considered to be in a life-threatening condition but that is no longer the case, Deputy Assistant Commissioner Lucy D'Orsi of the Metropolitan Police said Sunday.
+A woman in her fifties was injured but has been discharged from a hospital.

 D’Orsi said that the suspect had not yet been formally identified but that the police were “confident” that he was Amman.